 Transfer Applicant RequirementsTransfer students play a pivotal role on campus, where they bring unique perspectives from their college studies as well as a diversity of backgrounds, geographic origins and personal experiences.

 High school graduates who completed, or are in the process of completing, at least 12 semester hours or 18 quarter hours at a regionally accredited college or university should apply as transfer applicants.
 For best consideration for admission to the university and merit-based scholarships, students should apply by the Priority Deadline.
-Freshman applicants who apply for admission to the fall semester are also automatically considered for admission beginning in the spring semester.

 Admission to the University of Maryland is competitive.
 The number of students seeking admission exceeds the number who can be accommodated.
 In accordance with Maryland Higher Education Commission and Board of Regents transfer polices, certain applicants from Maryland public institutions are given special consideration and are admitted when space is available.
 Students are expected to have completed English Composition (the equivalent of Maryland’s ENGL 101 course) and college level mathematics (the equivalent of Maryland’s Math 110 course or above).